pimcore/data-importer/doc/03_Configuration/06_Mapping_Configuration/02_Transformation_Pipeline.md

 - **As Quantity Value Array**: Same like `As Quantity Value`, but for arrays of values.
 Expects an array with sub-arrays where first item to be value and second item to be unit id each and results in an array of quantity value objects.
 - **Combine**: Combines an array to a string with using configuerd `glue`.
 - **Explode**: Explodes string to array using configured `delimiter`.
-If input is an array, explode is done on every array item recursively resulting in one flat array with all items.
+If input is an array, explode is done on every array item recursively.
+  Depending if `Do not flatten sub arrays` is set, the operator results in one flat array with all items, or in an array with sub arrays.
 - **Flatten Array**: Converts one array with potential sub arrays into one flat array with all items and sub items in one level.
 - **HTML Decode**: Applies `html_entity_decode` to input data.
 - **Import Asset**: Expects a URL as input, downloads data via `file_get_contents` and stores it as new asset in configured